willscottuk/byos_laravel/README.md

 #### Run the server

-To make your server accessible in the network, you can run the following command:
+To expose the built-in server to the local network, you can run the following command:

 ```bash
 php artisan serve  --host=0.0.0.0 --port 4567